 It’s official!
 Even with the drastic changes in the sales landscape over the past decade, success in selling still depends on what it used to and has always done: adequate preparation.
 This verdict derives from professors of strategic sales from leading business and management universities globally, backed by practical, primary research from observing over 800 sales people in live sales interactions.
 A stinging indictment came forth: only 37% of salespeople were consistently effective.
 What’s more, some of the behaviours of the remaining 63% actually drove down performance.
-Of the many useful findings from it focusing on these two will enhance sales success: pre-meeting preparation and active listening
+Such is the importance of behaviour in sales meetings.
+Of the many useful findings from it, focusing on these two will enhance sales success: pre-meeting preparation and active listening

 Behaviour in sales meetings-closing isn’t an objective